PhucAnDev/FinalProject_PRU/README.md

 Drop / Deliver Item	Left-click on item slot	Place item on the ground for delivery Pause / Menu	Esc	Open the main menu or exit screen

+ActionKey / InputDescriptionMoveW, A, S, D or Arrow KeysMove character in 4 directionsInteract / TalkETalk to NPCs or accept missionsOpen DialogueEDisplays story or task informationPick Up ItemWalk over itemAutomatically collect boxes or suppliesDrop / Deliver ItemLeft-click on item slotPlace item on the ground for deliveryPause / MenuEscOpen the main

+menu or exit screen
 ---

 💬 Accepting Missions